-If the Middle East had a mother sauce it would definitely be tahini.
-It can be made thick to use as a dip, typically for pita bread, or thinned out to use as a sauce or dressing.
+We've all heard of the French mother sauces that are the basis of so many recipes.
+Well, if the Middle East had a mother sauce it would definitely be tahini.
+It can be made thick to use as a dip, typically for warmed pita bread, or thinned out to use as a sauce or dressing.
 The base is simply ground up sesame seeds and, when you purchase a jar in the ethnic section of your grocery store, it will be labeled sesame paste.
 From that base, many delicious creations can come about.

 My favorite, by far, is cilantro tahini.
 But if you prefer a sweeter taste, roasted tomato tahini will make you very happy.
 Just warm up some pita bread and enjoy!